HassanMehmood-star/Hadoop-File-System/README.md

 - **Project Structure** section added, detailing the organization of the files and folders.
 - **Conclusion** summarizes the key outcomes of the project and its goals.

-This **README.md** is now complete with the requested additions.
-Let me know if you need further modifications or enhancements!